python/cpython/Doc/library/dbm.rst

 library, similar to the :mod:`dbm.ndbm` module, but with additional functionality like crash tolerance.

-:class:`!gdbm` objects behave like :term:`mappings <mapping>`,
-except that keys and values are always converted to :class:`bytes` before storing.
-Printing a :class:`!gdbm` object doesn't print the keys and values, and the :meth:`!items` and :meth:`!values` methods are not supported.
+:class:`!gdbm` objects behave similar to :term:`mappings <mapping>`, except that keys and values are always converted to :class:`bytes` before storing, and the :meth:`!items` and :meth:`!values` methods are not supported.

 .. note::